AndersPaulin/AndersPaulin.github.io/PIM - Para Institutional Models.md

 and platforms in Sweden, Norway, Denmark, Finland and possibly Island.
 We will also produce an annual publication.

-The first symposium Art as Practice - Art as Objectwas scheduled 10-12 September 2020 at Ställbergs Gruva.
+The first symposium *Art as Practice - Art as Object* was scheduled 10-12 September 2020 at Ställbergs Gruva.
 Due to covid-19 the symposium has been postponed to 16-19 June 2021.
-The publication Art as Practice - Art as Object will have its release 25 September at höjden (Stockholm), Skogen (Gothenburg), DANSEatelier (Copenhagen) and WRAP (Bergen).
+The publication *Art as Practice - Art as Object* will have its release 25 September at höjden (Stockholm), Skogen (Gothenburg), DANSEatelier (Copenhagen) and WRAP (Bergen).

-Current Participants: Insister Space (dance/choreography platform Stockholm), DANSEatellier (dance and choreography platform Copenhagen), Skogen (art venue Gothenburg) studio nav (architect studio Stockholm), Museum of Impossible Forms (art platform Helsinki), Weld (dance venue, Stockholm), Non-Existing Center (art center
+*Participants*: Insister Space (dance/choreography platform Stockholm), DANSEatellier (dance and choreography platform Copenhagen), Skogen (art venue Gothenburg) studio nav (architect studio Stockholm), Museum of Impossible Forms (art platform Helsinki), Weld (dance venue, Stockholm), Non-Existing Center (art center